Menu

 Drop Everything and Read - Every Tuesday morning 8.40 - 9 am.

 Forest School is on a Monday afternoon.
-Please come to school wearing old clothing and waterproof coats plus trousers on these days.
+Please come to school wearing old clothing and waterproof coats plus trousers on these days. long sleeves and long trousers/leggings are advised due to children being able to climb trees.
 Children can wear their wellington boots that are already in school.
-Reception will be having Forest School on Week 4 - 12.05.25 of this term due to the Bank Holiday Mondays.

 Supporting your child at home

-This topic encompass all areas of the EYFS curriculum:
+These topics encompass all areas of the EYFS curriculum:

 • Communication and Language